Experimental features¶

 where:

-is an opaque identifier that shall be propagated to user code, and is typically meant to identify a connection.
+idis an opaque identifier that shall be propagated to user code, and is typically meant to identify a connection.
 User must not make any assumptions about the meaning behind this value, as it is entirely implementation-defined.
 This member was added as a compromise to distinguish several peers on unencrypted connections.
-However, it is meant to be replaced with a strong authentication method once TLS support is added to EVP streams.buf
+However, it is meant to be replaced with a strong authentication method once TLS support is added to EVP streams.bufis the pointer where the input message is stored.
+This is defined as a read-only pointer since users are not meant to modify it.
+However, ifbufneeds to be released by the implementation,free_argscan be used for this purpose.nis the length of the input message.free_argsis an optional pointer that shall be passed to thefreecallback instruct sdk_event_stream_read_available, once the event has been processed by the user-defined callback.
+It can be a null pointer if no resources need to be released.
+It can also point to the same buffer pointed to bybuf.

 be filled by the implementation so as to generate a